xdave/typescript-fsa-redux-thunk/README.md

 ```

 The error type is always a `throw`-able error.
 It's always re-thrown after
-the `.done()` async action creator is called so you can do what you will with it.
+the `.failed()` async action creator is called so you can do what you will with it.